 Leadership Development Program (LDP)®

-A Five-Day Skills Building Program for Middle- and Senior-Level Managers
+A Five-Day Leadership Program for Middle- and Senior-Level Managers

 Managing is about connecting the strategy with the everyday work.
 It's a demanding role for you and an essential role for the organization.
 To achieve success, you must effectively manage people and processes.

 The Leadership Development Program helps you to develop the skills and confidence you need to build commitment and translate strategy into effective action.

 Who Should Attend

 The Leadership Development Program is for experienced mid- to senior-level managers who want to raise their game beyond basic management competence to true leadership excellence.
 This program is a good fit for operational, group, or department managers who are responsible for supervising management-level direct reports and working across functions.